 It’s not usually worth spending the money to repair a system that’s on its last legs, especially if it uses R22 refrigerant, as that’s being completely phased out by 2020, Carman said.

 “That’s like trying to repair a tape deck instead of getting an iPod,” he said.
-“You have to think about whether you’re repairing something that’s going to be obsolete, even in its repaired state.”
+“You have to think about whether you’re fixing something that’s going to be obsolete, even in its repaired state.”

 5. You spend a lot on repairs